 Bruxism is the medical term for repeated bouts of teeth grinding and jaw clenching.
-With 10% – 25% of the population involuntary clenching their teeth together, bruxism is very common.
 It might seem relatively harmless, but over time, constantly grinding and clenching your teeth together can cause serious issues and lead to irreversible damage.

 In this article, we will touch upon the types of bruxism, the damage teeth grinding and jaw clenching can cause, the warning signs and treatment options.